For Potential Mentors

 We understand that it can be a challenge to hire diverse postdoctoral candidates without the ability to directly ask a candidate about their race/ethnicity.
 We offer the following guidance:

-1) Post a link to the OFDIR website or the flyer on your lab website or ask your department to highlight the fellowship.
+1) Post a promo or link to the OFDIR website on your lab website or request an OFDIR flier to post in your department to highlight the fellowship.
 This way, you can tell anyone that you might be interacting with, “check out my website or the department website for information about opportunities available for scientists/trainees from underrepresented backgrounds”.
 Then if that person thinks they are eligible they will self-identify and follow your direction.
-Alternatively, you can in general, let any prospective person you’re talking to know that this fellowship and other opportunities exist at OHSU for underrepresented individuals and they can inquire with you to learn more.
+Alternatively, you can in general, let any prospective person you’re talking to know that this fellowship and other opportunities exist at OHSU for underrepresented individuals, and they can inquire with you to learn more.
 That allows you to open the door and leaves it for them to walk through it.

 2) When recruiting for postdocs or other folks to add to your lab, we definitely recommend disseminating this information through networks/job boards that will reach candidates from racial/ethnic minority backgrounds.
 SACNASABRCMS, and Pathways to Science are great places to start.
 As well, many professional societies have databases to tap into to reach a diverse pool of applicants.